aleksa3009/Reqres-Manual-API-Testing/TestCases/Reqres_API_TC.md

 **Test Steps:**
 1. Open Postman.
 2. Set method to POST and URL to `https://reqres.in/api/login`.
+3. Add header: `x-api-key: reqres-free-v1`.
-3. Set request body to JSON: `{"email":"eve.holt@reqres.in","password":"cityslicka"}`.
+4. Set request body to JSON: `{"email":"eve.holt@reqres.in","password":"cityslicka"}`.
-4. Send the request.
+5. Send the request.

 **Expected Results:**
-- HTTP status code `200 OK`.
+- HTTP status code is `200 OK`.
-- Response body contains `token` (string).
+- Response body contains `token` (non-empty string).
+- Token is alphanumeric and consistent in format.
+- No sensitive data (e.g., password) is returned.
-- Response header `Content-Type` is `application/json`.
+- `Content-Type` is `application/json`.
-- Response time less than 3 seconds.
+- Response time is less than 3 seconds.

 **Priority:** High